Pulover/PuloversMacroCreator/Documentation/Preview.md

 ### Auto-Refresh

-Automatically refreshes the code whenever the active Macro is changed.
+Automatically refreshes the code whenever the active Macro is changed (except during recording or key capture).

 ### Go to selected line